CSCAR/workshop-stata-intro/stata_markdown/04-data-manipulation.md

 <</dd_do>>
 ~~~~

-In addition to direct arithmatic equations, we can use a number of functions to perform calculations.
+In addition to direct arithmetic equations, we can use a number of functions to perform calculations.
 For example, a common transformation is to take
 the log of any dollar amount variable, in our case `price`.
 This is done because typical dollar amount variables, such as price or salary, tend to be
 very right-skewed - most people make $30k-50k, and a few people make 6 or 7 digit incomes.